dshanr/oci-fn-streaming/README.md

 ```

-## Create or Update your Dynamic Group
+## Create or Update Dynamic Group for OCI function

 In order to use other OCI Services, your function must be part of a dynamic
 group.
 For information on how to create a dynamic group, refer to the